coder/docs/guides/admin/timescale-migration.md

 - You must be a cluster admin for your Kubernetes cluster.

-- **Azure database users**: if you're using Azure Database for PostgreSQL, note that Coder only works with Single Server; the Flexible Server (Preview) and Hyperscale (Citus) options do _not_ support the TimescaleDB extension required.

 ## Migration Steps

 1. Access the database pod and dump the database into a file: